 Don't wait until you need warranty or other service to meet your local John Deere Engine Distributor or Service Dealer.
-To register your engine for warranty via the Internet, use the following URL: http://www.johndeere.com/enginewarranty

-Learn who your dealer is and where he is.
+Learn who he is and where he is.
 At your first convenience, go meet him.
 He'll want to get to know you and to learn what your needs might be.